AlexvZyl/.dotfiles/README.md

 # DotFiles

 The dotfiles for my personal setup.
-It is written for EndeavourOS with Gnome as the DE.
+Currently only supports Arch based distros using Gnome.

 ## Installation